-| Description: | The remote host is missing an update to samba announced via advisory USN-839-1.
+Description: | Summary: The remote host is missing an update for the 'samba' package(s) announced via the USN-839-1 advisory.

-J. David Hester discovered that Samba incorrectly handled users that lack home directories when the automated [homes] share is enabled.
+Vulnerability Insight: J. David Hester discovered that Samba incorrectly handled users that lack home directories when the automated [homes] share is enabled.
 An authenticated user could connect to that share name and gain access to the whole filesystem.
 (CVE-2009-2813)

 Tim Prouty discovered that the smbd daemon in Samba incorrectly handled certain unexpected network replies.
 A remote attacker could send malicious replies to the server and cause smbd to use all available CPU, leading to a denial of service.
 (CVE-2009-2906)